st-bert/learn-microservices/modules/mlops/slides/4 - Project overview.md

-Each component is identified by a **containerized micro-service**, with its own dependencies and environment, following the typical *application layers* structure (except the *MySQL DB*).
+Each component is identified by a **containerized micro-service**, with its own dependencies and environment, following the typical *application layers* structure (except the *PostgreSQL DB*).

 ```
 src